Aluminum Wiring Pigtails

-The most common repair done by electricians to reduce and remove issues caused by aluminum wiring is called pigtailing.
-This is a more conservative method of repair, saving homeowners time and money, and is generally possible as long as the wiring itself isn’t damaged.
-Electrical contractors can attach a copper cable to the ends of aluminum wires at the connection points in your home.
-An assessment by an electrical contractor is needed to determine if copper wire pigtails are appropriate for your home.
+Pigtailling aluminum to copper is the most common repair done by electricians to reduce issues caused by aluminum wiring.
+This is a more conservative method of repair.
+It saves homeowners time and money, and is generally possible as long as the wiring itself isn’t damaged.

-After an assessment, it may be determined that pigtailing is not feasible for your home, and you may need to convert the wiring of your home from aluminum to copper.
-This is a more expensive solution, but it also provides more benefits, especially when it comes to selling your home and general peace of mind.
-Homeowners may also be able to negotiate deals with their insurance provider to obtain lower-cost insurance after the upgrade or have their insurance provider cover some of the costs of replacement.
+After an assessment, aluminum wire pigtailing your home may not be feasible.
+You may need to convert the wiring of your home from aluminum to copper.
+This process is a more expensive solution, but it also provides more benefits.
+When it comes to selling your home and general peace of mind especially.
+Homeowners may also be able to negotiate deals with their insurance providers to obtain lower-cost insurance.
+After the upgrade their insurance provider may cover some of the costs of replacement.
 Your electrician will work with you to minimize disruption to your home life during the replacement process.